-Additionally, Haswell based processors can couple with PCIe access to decrease latency and greatly increase bandwidth when accessing SSDs compared to SATA or SAS.
+Additionally, Haswell-based processors can couple with PCIe access to decrease latency and greatly increase bandwidth when accessing SSDs compared to SATA or SAS.

 Application Deployment with the “Tick-Tock” Model and UNICOM Engineering

 All of these changes Intel made are quite a leap forward from the previous Sandy Bridge microarchitecture.
-Features like Hyper Threading and Intel’s Turbo Boost technology were built upon to add even more capability and keep pace with increasing market expectations.
+Features like Hyper-Threading and Intel’s Turbo Boost technology were built upon to add even more capability and keep pace with increasing market expectations.

 While such transitions could easily be overwhelming, Intel simplifies them by alternating design cycles in their “Tick, Tock” strategy discussed in Part II.

 Part III will cover how UNICOM Engineering can drive seamless platform transitions.
-Our experience in designing and testing platforms offers ISVs and OEMs a shortcut to market with products that take full potential of Haswell microarchitecture and the latest features.
+Our experience in designing and testing platforms offers ISVs and OEMs a shortcut to market with products that take the full potential of Haswell microarchitecture and the latest features.

 By reading this blog series and our corresponding whitepaper, you will be better equipped to handle the challenges that come your way as you transition to next-gen Intel microarchitecture.